edenpark/teletobit/README.md

 ## LIVE: https://teletobit.com

-## DEMO in English version is on https://teletobit.heroku.com without Google translation API as it costs :) Feel free to test.
+## DEMO in English version is on https://teletobit.heroku.com
+### Without Google translation API as it costs :)
+### Feel free to test.
 ### In case you don't want to sign up, you can use google testing account below.
-### DEMO google account: teletobit.test@gmail.com
+- DEMO google account: teletobit.test@gmail.com
-### DEMO google password: teletobittest
+-DEMO google password: teletobittest